spencerharris63/FlexNav/README.md

 `tabs.forEach(tab => tab.addEventListener('click', makeActive));`

-We are going to use event delegation.
+We are going to use "event delegation."

 Use: